GSA/digitalgov.gov/content/posts/2014-05-09-make-gov-apis-better-with-user-experience.md

 ---
-url: /2014/05/09/make-gov-apis-better-with-user-experience/
 date: 2014-05-09 10:00:29 -0400
 title: Make Gov APIs Better with User Experience
 summary: 'APIs and User Experience go together like gummi bears and ice cream.
 An API is a product just like a car, a website or a ballpoint pen.
 It&rsquo;s designed to help someone do something.
-Products are'
+Products'
 authors:
   - jonathan-rubin
 categories:
   - API
   - Code
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - 18F